xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

   * 4. Paste TestInterface to impl2
   * 5. Downgrade dialog indicates downgrade on TestInterface operations and signals use of UDT (the dest) since they lost visibility to type mysubtype under p1/impl
   * 6. Proceed with the move
-  * 7. p2/impl2 contains "Unassigned Imported Component", the graphics for the p2/impl2 canvas are correct.
+  * 7. p2/impl2 canvas is empty.

 7.27 Move imported class causing downgrade in destination (Uses test model [2.6](#2.6))
   * 1. Open the canvas for movetest/p1/impl/refs